jdalrymple/gitbeaker/docs/group-members.md

 * [Edit a member](#edit-a-member)
 * [Remove a member](#remove-a-member)

 ### List all members

-Gets a list of project members viewable by the authenticated user.
+Gets a list of group members viewable by the authenticated user.

 ```javascript
 let members = GitlabAPI.projects.members.list(projectId);